 A copy of our 990 tax form is available upon request by contacting us at email@example.com.

 Matt is the Executive Director of Inspire Success.
 He brings over 20 years of education, career, and counseling experience to multiple projects around the country.
 Matt has served as a high school counselor, a state school counseling specialist, and Indiana’s state director of Career and Technical Education (CTE) programs.
 He is respected among school counselors, administrators and CTE directors for developing innovative, practical solutions that improve connections between education and the needs of business and industry.
 As president of Fleck Education, Matt developed an online professional development series that has prepared school counselors in Indiana and South Dakota to receive a College and Career Readiness Certification.

-Ben is the Director of Student Success.
+Ben is the Director of Career Readiness Initiatives.
 Prior to joining the team Ben served as the Executive Director of Career Coaching and Employer Connections at Ivy Tech Community College.
 Previously, Ben was the Director of Workforce and Innovation at the Department of Education leading Graduation Pathways, Work Based Learning, and STEM.
 Prior to coming to the Department, Ben led career education in Indianapolis Public Schools (IPS) as the Career and Technical Education Director.
 Ben earned his undergraduate degree in Economics from the University of Michigan, a Master of Arts in Teaching from Marian University, and a Master in Education Leadership from Columbia University.

 Catisha Toney is the Founder and Executive Director of Coates, Inc., a nonprofit organization dedicated to educational equity for young adults.
 Catisha is a first generation college graduate who worked at the Indiana Commission for Higher Education before forming Coates, Inc. She has more than 15 years of experience working in education and education consulting.